-Now it may be thought that one endangers the authority of church officials if one acknowledges that theologians have a contribution of their own to make, that they possess a certain autonomy, that they have at their disposal a strictly theological criterion, and that they have grave responsibilities, that will all the more effectively be fulfilled by adopting some method and working gradually towards improving it.
+Now it may be thought that one endangers the authority of church officials if one acknowledges that theologians have a contribution of their own to make, that they possess a certain autonomy, that they have at their disposal a strictly theological criterion, and that they have grave responsibilities that will all the more effectively be fulfilled by adopting some method and working gradually towards improving it.

-But I think the authority of church officials has nothing to less and m no hoss in acknowledging the plain historical fact that theology has a contribution to make.
-There is much to gained by recognizing autonomy and pointing out that it implies responsibility.
+But I think the authority of church officials has nothing to loos lose and much to gain from the proposal.
+There is no loss in acknowledging the plain historical fact that theology has a contribution to make.
+There is much to be gained recognizing by teknowledging, autonomy and pointing out that it implies respn responsibility.
 For responsibility leads to method, and method if effective makes police work superfluous.
-Church officials have the duty to protect the religion on which theologians reflect, but it is up to the theologians themselves to carry the burden of making theological doctrine as much a matter of consensus as any other long-standing academic discipline.
+Church officials have the duty to protent the religion on which theologians reflect, but it is up to the theologians themselves to carry the burden as orderly and progre ssive as any other academic the burden of making theology theological doctrine as much a matter of consensus as any other long-standing academic discipline.

-Roman Catholic with quite conservative views on religious and church doctrines, I have written a chapter on doctrines without subscribing to any but the doctrine about doctrine set forth in the first Vatican council.
+There is a further aspect to the matter.
+Though a Roman Oatholic with quite bend conservative views on religious and church doctrines, I have written a chapter on doctrines without subscribing to any but the doctrine about doctrone set forth in the first Vatican council.
 I have done so deliberately, and my purpose has been ecumenical.
-I desire it to be as simple as possible for theologians of different allegiance to adapt my method to their uses.
-Even though theologians start from different church confessions, even though their methods are analogous rather than similar, still that analogy will help all to discover how much they have in common and it will tend to bring to light how greater agreement might be achieved.
+I desire it to be as simple as possible for theologians of deffet different allegiance to adapt my method to their uses. different Even though theologians start from different church confessions, even though their methods are analogous rather than similar, still that analogy will help all to ted discover how much they have in common and it will tend to bring to light how greater aggreement might be achieved.

 Finally, a distinction between dogmatic theology and doctrinal theology may serve to bring to focus points that repeatedly we have attempted to make.
-Dogmatic theology is classicist.
-It tends to take it for granted that on each issue there is one and only one true proposition.
-It is out to determime which are the unique propositions that are true.
+Dogmatic theology is tends to take It takes, it for granted that on each issue there classicist. is one and only one true proposition.
+It is out to determine which are the unique propositions that are true.
 In contrast, doctrinal theology is historically-minded.
-It knows that the meaning of a proposition becomes determinate only within a comtext.
+It knows that the meaning of a porposition becomes determinate only within a REMINE context.
 It knows that contexts vary with the varying brands of common sense, with the evolution of cultures, with the differentiations of human consciousness, and with the presence or absence of intellectual, moral, and religious conversion.
-In consequence, it distinguished between the religious apprebenesion of a doctrine and the theological apprehension of the same doctrine.
-The religious apprehension is through the context of one's own brand of common sense, of one's own evolving culture, of one's undifferentiation or differentiation of consciousness, of one's own unceasing efforts to attain intellectual, moral, and religious conversion.
+In consequence, it distinguishes between the religious apprehension of a doctrine and the theological apprehension The religious apprehension is through of the same doctrine. the context of one's own brand of common sense, of one's own evolving culture, of one's own undifferent iation or differentiation of consciousness, of one's own unceasing efforts to attain intellectual, moral, and religious conversion.
 In contrast, the theological apprehension of doctrines is historical and dialectical.
 It is historical inasmuch as it grasps the many different contexts in which the same doctrine was expressed in different manners.
-It is dialectical inasmuch as it discerns the difference between positions and counter-positions and seeks to develop the positions and to reverse the counter-positions.
+It is dialectical inasmuch as it discerns the difference between positions and mannersmaxx counter-positions and seeks to develop the positions and to reverse the mannets.